-Many recipe photos feature the finished dish, but action shots of ingredients being prepped and the steps involved in cooking and assembling a recipe help provide visual instructions to pair with the written steps.
+Many recipe photos and videos feature the finished dish, but action shots of ingredients being prepped and the steps involved in cooking and assembling a recipe help provide visual instructions.

-Of course, photography is a skill that requires specialized equipment including cameras, lenses, and editing software.
-If you don’t have access to these tools, hiring a freelance photographer can produce professional food photos to publish along with your recipes.
+Of course, photography and videography are skills that require specialized equipment including cameras, lenses, and editing software.
+If you don’t have access to these tools, hiring a freelance photographer or videographer can help you produce professional food photos to publish along with your recipes.

 Recipe Development and Photography Services

-Not all recipe developers also offer food photography services, but our team of registered dietitians are a one stop shop for recipe development.
-We offer both recipe development services and food and recipe photography.
+Not all recipe developers also offer food photography or videography services, but our team of registered dietitians are a one-stop shop for recipe development.
+We offer recipe development services, as well as photography and video.

-I am the primary freelance recipe developer and photographer on our team.
-I am available to help nutrition and wellness brands brainstorm and bring original recipes to life, provide nutrition analysis for new or existing recipes, and style and photograph the finished product.
+Our team is available to help nutrition and wellness brands brainstorm and bring original recipes to life, provide nutrition analysis for new or existing recipes, and style the finished product.